Chapter 15: There Remaineth a Rest

 The Sabbath rest Scripture describes may be unfamiliar.
 I spent years working through weekends without any structured rest at all.

-God gave humanity the Sabbath in Eden, before sin, before law, and before Israel.6 Genesis 2:2-3 records God blessing and sanctifying the seventh day at Creation, before the Fall.
+God gave humanity the Sabbath in Eden, before sin, before law, and before Israel.9 Genesis 2:2–3 records God blessing and sanctifying the seventh day at Creation, before the Fall.
 The Sabbath commandment in Exodus 20:11 explicitly grounds the command in Creation, not Sinai.
 This pre-Fall institution makes the Sabbath a universal human ordinance, not merely a Jewish ceremonial law.
-It's part of how He designed us to live.
+It’s part of how He designed us to live.

 Now you can experience it.

-24 hours every week when:
+Twenty-four hours every week when:

 You rest in the God who made you, loves you, and commands you to stop.